rexrainbow/phaser3-rex-notes/docs/docs/ui-scrollablepanel.md

 - `scrollMode` : Scroll panel vertically, or horizontally.
     - `0`, `'vertical'`, or `'v'`, `'y'` : Scroll panel vertically.
 Default value.
     - `1`, `'horizontal'`, or `'h'`. `'x'` : Scroll panel horizontally.
+    - `2`, or `'xy'` : Two-sliders mode, scroll panel vertically and horizontally.
 - `background` : [Game object of background](ui-basesizer.md#background), optional.
 This background game object will be resized to fit the size of scroll-able panel.
 - `panel` : Configuration of panel game object.
     - `panel.child` : Panel game object.